 This depends on whether you choose digital photography or film photography.
 For digital photography I am Canon all the way!
-I use the Canon EOS 5D Mark 2, a pro-grade digital camera, with a selection of L-series lenses and top-end Canon strobes.
+I use the Canon EOS 5D Mark IV, a pro-grade digital camera, with a selection of L-series lenses and top-end strobes.
 For film photography I use medium format cameras (Bronica ETRSi) for the formal photography, and 35mm (Canon EOS, several different models) for candids.
 I also have a full set of portable studio lights that I use for formal photos taken indoors, with either digital or film cameras.
 This lighting is essential for quality indoor photos, yet many photographers have not made the (admittedly pricey) investment in this equipment.
 I also have a large assortment of other equipment (strobes, lenses, filters, etc.) that I use for both film and digital photography, as well as multiple back-up cameras in case there are any problems.

 When you hire me as your photographer, you GET me as your photographer.
 I will never send an "associate photographer" to cover a job.
 All of the work that you see on my site are photos that I personally shot.
 This way you know that you will get the same quality photography at your own wedding.